Letztes Update: 22. September 2025

-Explore which Linux server distribution is most popular among IT professionals today.
-Understand the impact on performance and security.
+Explore which Linux server distribution is most popular among IT professionals.
+Learn about the features, reliability, and reasons behind its widespread use.

 Hey there!
 I'm curious about the current trends in server environments.
 Could you tell me which Linux server distribution is most commonly used these days?
 I'm interested in understanding the preferences of IT professionals when it comes to deploying servers.
 Is there a particular Linux server distribution that stands out due to its features or reliability?
 Also, how does the choice of a Linux server distribution impact performance and security?
 It would be great to know if there are any specific reasons why one distribution is favored over others.
 Looking forward to your insights on this topic!